Ingvild Kjerkol: Minister of Health and Care Services

+2021

 Following the attack in Kongsberg, Kjerkol expressed that the health services weren't good enough when faced to handle sick people who may be dangerous.
 She also mentioned she had brought up with the minister of justice on how the cooperation between the police and health services are like.

 On the issue of eating disorders, Kjerkol announced that a plan to assist people with said issues and further mental health would be necessary.
 She also said it was necessary to increase the special health service and municipalities' services regarding eating disorders.

-On 18 December, Kjerkol and higher education minister Ola Borten Moe announced the government’s plan to open 500 new study places for nurses, which would happen by autumn 2022.
-Kjerkol said: "We lack quite a few sick owners both in the municipalities and in the hospitals.
+On 18 December, Kjerkol and higher education minister Ola Borten Moe announced the government's plan to open 500 new study places for nurses, which would happen by autumn 2022.
+Kjerkol said: "We lack quite a few nurses both in the municipalities and in the hospitals.
 And then we lack specialist nurses.
 Here we are talking about several thousand nurses we would like to have in service".
 The move was notably praised by both the Conservative and Progress parties.

+2022

 In April, Kjerkol didn't rule out that discrimination could happen in the health service when it came to gynaecology treatment of women in comparison to men.
-She also referred to a committee that had been established to find out if deceases that affect women are being treated differently then those that affect men.
+She also referred to a committee that had been established to find out if diseases that affect women are being treated differently then those that affect men.

 In May, Kjerkol asked for inputs for an abortion issue commission that had been set down to look into the largest changes made to the abortion law.
 The inputs in question were primarily who should sit on the commission, with experiences in different fields regarding abortion.

-In the wake of revelations by Aftenposten showing that mentally ill children wasn’t receiving necessary care and treatment by children's welfare services, Kjerkol stated that said children would be prioritised and have an equal right to treatment.
+In the wake of revelations by Aftenposten showing that mentally ill children were not receiving necessary care and treatment by children's welfare services, Kjerkol stated that said children would be prioritised and have an equal right to treatment.
 She also urged the regions to prioritise children and youth, while it also being important for health services to be able to reach children, including those in institutions.

 In August, when revelations emerged that Støre had seen a private doctor, Kjerkol refused to comment.
 The Red Party went out against this and called it troubling that the government vowed to focus on public health services while the prime minister himself utilised private services.

 In September, she stated that hotline and health services should be improved in order to help young people who is leaning towards suicide.
 She also called for a "build down" on taboos and stigmas and openness around people who lean towards suicide.
 Kjerkol stated: "It is important to counteract stigma and taboos, so that more people dare to be open about what is difficult.
-The men's role comission will look at how boys grow up, also when it comes to the situation of queers who struggle to stand out and experience an additional burden to be themselves".
+The men's role commission will look at how boys grow up, also when it comes to the situation of queers who struggle to stand out and experience an additional burden to be themselves".